‹ Journal

 The industry standard.
 Traxsource has been the primary digital storefront for afro house since before Spotify's genre tags even acknowledged the category.
 Their Essentials playlist mirrors the Traxsource Afro House chart, which means it reflects what DJs are actually buying and playing, not what an algorithm predicts listeners want.
 Regular features include tracks from Kususa, Lemon & Herb, and Frigid Armadillo.
 Updated multiple times per week.
 A placement here carries weight beyond Spotify: it signals to promoters, labels, and booking agents that your track has commercial traction in the core afro house market.
 As of May 2026, Traxsource reports afro house as their second-highest-selling genre behind deep house.

 Keinemusik is a Berlin collective, not an afro house label.
 But since &ME, Rampa, and Adam Port began integrating afro house percussion into their productions around 2021, the collective has become one of the genre's most powerful crossover vehicles.
-Their Selects playlist pulls from the full Keinemusik universe: afro house sits alongside indie dance, minimal, and deep house.
+Their flagship playlist pulls from the full Keinemusik universe: afro house sits alongside indie dance, minimal, and deep house.
 The afro house percentage fluctuates between 25 and 40 percent of the rotation depending on the release cycle.
 What makes this playlist valuable for afro house artists is the audience it reaches: European clubgoers who discovered the genre through Keinemusik and now actively seek it out.
 Placement here introduces your track to listeners who would never browse an Afro House tag on their own.

 5. Defected Records: House Music